bramp/myip/README.md

 - [ ] Implement a App Engine Flex, and other PaaS environments
 - [ ] Minify all css and js and combine into one file
 - [ ] Put behind SSL (grrr App Engine's lack of Let's Encrypt)
+- [ ] Do better at determining the root cause errors. e.g If both IPv4/IPv6 fail, then perhaps problem with the site.
+If IPv6 fails after 30 seconds, perhaps problem with IPv6 connectivity.

 ## Licence (Apache 2)